openstack-k8s-operators/dataplane-operator/README.md

 See [design](design.md) for details about the dataplane design.

+[Deploying a DataPlane](deploying.md) documents how to deploy a dataplane.

 The documentation source is kept within the dataplane-operator repo in the [docs](https://github.com/openstack-k8s-operators/dataplane-operator/tree/main/docs) directory.
 The full generated documentation from that source is available at